jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 ## What the Gang of Four said about Domain Specific Languages

-They said nothing.
+The GoF said nothing about __Domans__ or __Domain-Specific Languages__, but they did use other similar terms.
 I suspect that the GoF didn’t mention __Domain__ or __Domain-Specific Languages__, since I don’t think either was a common term at the time of their publication.
 I can’t find many DSL references before 1995.
 Eric Evans’ book, __Domain-Driven Design__, which popularized __Domain__, wasn’t published until 2003.

 But here's what they did say about Interpreter, even if they didn't mention __Domain__ or __Domain-Specific Languages__.